-- Universal readability: You don’t have worry about any dependencies when sending out plain text emails.
+- Universal readability: You don’t have to worry about any dependencies when sending out plain text emails.
 Whether someone is on their mobile device, a computer or tablet, a plain text email will be the same everywhere.

 - Improved deliverability: Because there are no clickable links, images, or videos, included in these emails, they are not treated as commercial emails by emailing services.
 This makes plain text emails more deliverable.

 - Easy to load: Not everyone on your mailing list will have a fast internet connection.
 Slow internet connections are slow to load HTML-heavy emails.
-Plain text emails open fast irrespective of the speed of internet connection.
+Plain text emails open fast regardless of the speed of internet connection.